🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 How Asian Options Work

-Like standard options, the price of a call or put in Asian options depends on the price of the underlying asset when the option expires.
-But unlike standard options, the price of an Asian option will depend on the average price of the underlying over a specified period of time.
+Like standard options, the price of a call or put in Asian options depends on the price of the underlying asset at expiration.
+Unlike standard options, the price of an Asian option is determined by the average price of the underlying asset over a specified period, rather than the spot price at expiration.

 Maximum Payoff

-Like standard options, the maximum payoff for an Asian option will depend on whether it is a call or put option.
-Even though the prices in an Asian option are determined by the average price instead of the spot price, the maximum payoff for Asian options works in the same way.
+Like standard options, the potential payoff for an Asian option depends on whether a trader is buying a call or a put option.
+Even though the prices of Asian options are determined by the average price instead of the spot price, the payoff structure for Asian options works in the same way.

-For a call option, the maximum payoff is unlimited, since there is no limit on how high the stock’s price can go.
+For a call option buyer, the maximum payoff is theoretically unlimited, since there is no limit on how high the stock’s price can go.
+However, in practice, the payoff is usually constrained by the average price calculation over the option’s life.

-For the purchase of a put option, the maximum payoff will be if the stock’s price goes to zero.
+For a put option buyer, the maximum payoff can be seen if the stock’s price declines significantly (or even goes to zero), though losses are generally capped at the initial investment.

 Maximum Loss

-Losses on Asian options are limited to the premiums paid at initiation of the trade.
-Because of average pricing and lowering the volatility of large price swings, the purchase premiums are also typically lower than available with regular options.
+Losses for buyers of Asian options are generally limited to the premiums paid at the initiation of the trade, making them a defined-risk strategy.
+Because of the average effect that reduces volatility, purchase premiums are often lower than those for standard options.

 Breakeven

-The breakeven price of an Asian option depends on the strike price of the option and the amount of premium that you paid for the option originally.
-If you paid $1.50 for a call option with a strike price of $50.
-Your breakeven price in this scenario will be $51.50 (the strike price of 50 plus the $1.50 in premium paid originally).
+The breakeven price of an Asian option depends on the strike price of the option and the premium initially paid for the option.
+If a buyer paid $1.50 for a call option with a strike price of $50, the breakeven price would be $51.50 (the strike price of $50 plus the $1.50 in premium paid originally).

-If the stock’s average price when the option expires is above $51.50, you will earn a profit on the option investment.
+If the stock’s average price when the option expires is above $51.50, the investor could earn a profit on the option investment.

 Finally, user-friendly options trading is here.*